yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-DropDown.md

 ### When to use
 DropDowns are used to simplify the design and make a choice within the UI.
 When closed, only the selected item is visible.
 When users click the drop-down button, all the options become visible.
 To change the value, users open the list and click another value or use the arrow keys (up and down) to select a new value.

+DropDown offers the following options:
+* Grouping of items
+* Filtering / Searching
+* Multiselect + Select all
+* HTML formatting of items

 <a name="best-practices"></a>